Human Rights Act 1998: Sections 4 and 10

 The one case not to have been remedied, as of December 2014, is Smith v.
 Scott, concerning the right of serving prisoners to vote in the UK.

 Sections 6 to 9

-Although the Act, by its own terms, applies only to public bodies, it has had increasing influence on private law litigation between individual citizens leading some academics (source?) to state that it has horizontal effect (as in disputes between citizens) as well as vertical effect (as in disputes between the state and citizens).
+Although the Act, by its own terms, applies only to public bodies, it has had increasing influence on private law litigation between individual citizens leading some academics to state that it has horizontal effect (as in disputes between citizens) as well as vertical effect (as in disputes between the state and citizens).
 This is because section 6(3) of the Human Rights Act defines courts and tribunals as public bodies.
 That means their judgments must comply with human rights obligations of the state, whether a dispute is between the state and citizens, or between citizens, except in cases of declarations of incompatibility.
 Therefore, judges have a duty to act in compatibility with the Convention even when an action is a private one between two citizens.